SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     To quote from the Jekyll help: *"One major benefit of using the `link` tag is link validation.
 If the link doesn’t exist, Jekyll won’t build your site.
 This is a good thing, as it will alert you to a broken link so you can fix it (rather than allowing you to build and deploy a site with broken links)."*

-    There are a few types of links that are not handled by the `link` tag: links to external sites, and links to sections within a page.
+    Note, there are a few types of links that are not handled by the `link` tag: links to external sites, and links to sections within a page.

     If you need to link to an external site, use the following format: